chaeplin/dashmnb/README.md

 ###### Q : why do -reindex
     - -reindex means restaring dashd or Dash-QT with -reindex option
     - after initial checking of masternode config, dashmnb will ask you to do reindex

+###### Q : Which one to do first
-    - add following to dash.con and run dashd with dashd -reindex
+    - Set up remote node(or masternode), add following to dashd.conf. check dash.conf.sample

 ```
     addressindex=1
     spentindex=1
     timestampindex=1
     txindex=1
 ```

+    Run once with dashd/QT with -reindex, to make index

 ## Installation